-- 5.1.5.3 Effects on Visual Obstruction Visual permeability to the mountain backdrop will be slightly impeded by the residential blocks under both the Approved Scheme and The Proposed Scheme.
-Although the Proposed Scheme has a taller building height, it largely adheres to the building disposition of the Approved Scheme and provides visual corridors to ensure visual permeability.
-The ridgelines of Eagle's Neat and Beacon Hill, as well as the open sky view can still be preserved under both cases.
-The effects of the Proposed Scheme on visual obstruction are therefore negligible. - 5.1.5.4 Effects on Public Viewers Public viewers are expected to experience limited visual changes brought by the Proposed Scheme from this VP as compared to the Approved Scheme, with the minor difference in their building disposition and building massing.
+- 5.1.5.3 Effects on Visual Obstruction While both the Approved Scheme and the Proposed Scheme will slightly impede the visual permeability to the mountain backdrop, the impact of the Proposed Scheme is considered slightly adverse.
+Although the Proposed Scheme has a taller BH and minimally touch the ridgelines of the mountains at far distance, it largely adheres to the building disposition of the Approved Scheme and provides air paths cum visual corridors to ensure visual permeability.
+The ridgelines of Eagle's Neat and Beacon Hill, as well as the open sky view can still be preserved under the Proposed Scheme.
+The effects of the Proposed Scheme on visual obstruction are therefore slightly adverse. - 5.1.5.4 Effects on Public Viewers Public viewers are expected to experience limited visual changes brought by the Proposed Scheme from this VP as compared to the Approved Scheme, with the minor difference in their building disposition and building massing.
 The primary public view, characterised by a transition from the urban environment on the right to the natural landscape on the left, is framed by the grass rooftop of the Lai Chi Kok Fresh Water Service Reservoir and the open sky.
 This primary public view will remain unobstructed under both schemes.
 Although the Proposed Scheme features a higher BH, it forms a stepped BH profile with the surrounding environment.
 This profile transitions from the high-density residential towers on the right (Noh Hill: +118mPD) to the Proposed Scheme in the centre (maximum +147.55mPD), and further to Beacon Hill on the left.
 This design offers a more engaging view for the public compared to the Approved Scheme.
 Therefore, the effects of the Proposed Scheme on public viewers are negligible. - 5.1.5.5 Effects on Visual Resources The major visual resources of this VP comprise the variety of greenery/vegetation in the foreground, middle-ground and background, and the open sky view.
-The quality and character of these visual resources will remain unharmed under the Proposed Scheme against the Approved Scheme due to their similar building mass.
+Although the Approved Scheme and the Proposed Scheme have the similar building disposition to preserve the character of these visual resources, the higher BH of the Proposed Scheme would slightly affect quality of the greenery/vegetation of the mountains in the background.
+Nonetheless, the visual character of the transition from the urban environment to the natural landscape in this VP remains unharmed.
 Besides, the Proposed Scheme will adopt appropriate façade treatment to reduce the visual bulk of the building blocks.
-Therefore, the effects of the Proposed Scheme on visual resources are negligible. - 5.1.5.6 Overall, both the Approved Scheme and the Proposed Scheme will be partly screened off by the dense vegetation in the foreground and middle-ground, and harmoniously blended in with the existing high-rise cityscape in the background.
-The visual impact to this VP is considered negligible. - 5.1.6 VP5: Lai Chi Kik Park Children's Playground (Figure 7 refers) - 5.1.6.1 This medium-range VP locates at the Children's Playground of Lai Chi Kok Park at the station podium of MTR Mei Foo Station and represents the kinetic view to active recreational users who have a direct view towards the Application Site from the south at a site level of approximately +17.1mPD.
-As the Application Site locates behind the existing cluster of high-rise residential developments, only upper floors of residential blocks will be partly visible, and the rest will be screened off by Lai Chi Kok Bay Garden and Lai Yan Court under both the Approved Scheme and The Proposed Scheme.
+Therefore, with the effects of the Proposed Scheme on visual resources are slightly adverse. - 5.1.5.6 Overall, both the Approved Scheme and the Proposed Scheme will be partly screened off by the dense vegetation in the foreground and middle-ground, and blended in with the existing high-rise cityscape in the background.
+Despite the higher BH of the Proposed Scheme, the incorporation of building separations and a stepped building height profile will effectively diminish the overall visual bulk and maintain the visual character of a transition from the urban environment to the natural landscape.
+The open sky view remains as a significant visual component at this VP.
+Therefore, the visual impact to this VP is considered negligible with the mitigation by design measures.

+5.1.6 VP5: Lai Chi Kik Park Children's Playground (Figure 7 refers)